Cancer in Ghana

-Current estimates indicates that over 24,000 new cases of cancer are recorded each year at Ghana.
+Cancer in Ghana is an important cause of death and illness in Ghana, with current estimates indicating over 24,000 new cases each year.
 In 2020, 15,802 Ghanaians died from cancer.
 Nearly 95,000 cases of cancer were reported in Ghana in 2019.
 A 2015 study in Kumasi recorded breast and cervical cancer raked high records among females.
 Prostate cancer recorded the highest among males.
 Breast, liver and cervical were leading in both sexes.

 History

 For many years, the mere mention of cancer was deemed a taboo in Ghana as it signals contamination or death.

 The first cancer registry in Ghana was established in Kumasi as the first population-based cancer registry in 2012 to provide information on cancer cases.

 Treatment

 Ghana has a national cancer control plan.
 However, cancer rates are in an increasing trend due to unpreparedness.
 The country is faced with limited cancer care and lack of cancer education for care workers.
 Top quality care is only offered in the two main tertiary hospital that are in the two major cities of Ghana.
 Cancer care costs are expensive which proves tough for patients at the advanced stages of cancer.
 These coupled with no health insurance cover for cancer and the competition with alternative medicine.
 The country has made some advances in relation with care facilities and treatments.
 There are occurrences of misdiagnoses and inability for patients to afford medication.